Joe Long (American football)

 Long attended Lapeer East High School in Lapeer, Michigan, where he played in the 2007 Michigan High School Football Coaches Association All-Star game which earned him a spot on the Second-team All-Flint Metro League and honorable mention AP Class A All-State honors.
 Long also was a basketball player and was involved in track while in high school.

 At Wayne State University, Following his freshman season in which he earned All-GLIAC Honorable Mention Team and also voted WSU's Co-Offensive Rookie of the Year.
 Following his junior season, Long was named to the D2Football.com Honorable Mention All-America team and selected to the Hansen's Football Gazette All-Region Third-team.
 Following his senior season, he received the 2011 Gene Upshaw Award as the top Division II lineman.
 He was the GLIAC Offensive Lineman of the Year also his senior season.
 He also was a member of the Associated Press Little All-America First-team in his senior season.
 He blocked for three running backs (including former Detroit Lions running back Joique Bell) that rushed for 1,000 yard seasons during his time at Wayne State University.

 Long has also played for the Pittsburgh Steelers.

-Early years
+Early life

-A 2007 graduate of Lapeer East High School.
-Long played in the 2007 Michigan High School Football Coaches Association All-Star game which earned him a spot on the Second-team All-Flint Metro League and honorable mention AP Class A All-State honors.
+A 2007 graduate of Lapeer East High School, Long played in the 2007 Michigan High School Football Coaches Association All-Star game which earned him a spot on the Second-team All-Flint Metro League and honorable mention AP Class A All-State honors.
 He also participated in basketball and track for the Eagles which he served as a team captain in both football and basketball.
 Long also played hockey as a freshman.